bowen-wu/postgraduate/english/word/core/Unit14-1.md

 - preparation n. 准备 == readiness
 - readiness
     - n. 愿意
     - Here are few measures，drawn from my book Ready or Not，Here Life Comes，that parents can take to prevent what I can "work-life unreadiness".
 - reluctant
     - adj. 不情愿的
     - If the adjective reluctant applies to you，It means that you are undergoing some inner struggle and are unwilling or unable to decide.
+    - reluctance n. 不情愿的
+        - One problem with the PreCheck program is the government's **reluctance** to back it.

 ## primary